Employer of Record

 Pension entitlements in Belgium are divided into three main pillars:

-• First Pillar: Statutory pensions, which include old-age pensions and survivor’s pensions, funded through social security contributions from both employees and employers.
+• First Pillar: Statutory pensions, including old-age and survivor’s pensions, funded through social security contributions.

 • Third Pillar: Individual pension savings initiated by the employee.